anmolkhanna93/Tip-Calculator/README.md

 The following **optional** features are implemented:
-*  I have enhanced the background for my application.
+*  I have enhanced the user interface for my application.

 The following **additional** features are implemented: